 The Employment Act serves as the central piece of employment legislation in Singapore, outlining salient terms and conditions for employment, and the rights and responsibilities of employers and employees under contracts of service.
-On 1 April 2019, significant amendments to the Employment Act were introduced, and the Act now affords essentially all private sector employees in Singapore coverage under its provisions, regardless of position or salary level.
-Prior to this, the Employment Act did not cover employees in managerial or executive positions (including professionals) earning more than S$4,500 per month.
-What remains unchanged is that the Act continues to exclude Singapore government or statutory board employees, seafarers and domestic workers from its coverage.
+The Act affords essentially all private sector employees in Singapore coverage under its core provisions, regardless of position or salary level.
+However, it excludes Singapore government or statutory board employees, seafarers and domestic workers from its coverage.

 Year in review

 With covid-19 bringing major disruption to the economy and the livelihoods of many, the Tripartite Advisory on Managing Excess Manpower and Responsible Retrenchment (the Retrenchment Advisory) was updated twice in 2020.
 Notably, the latest version of the Retrenchment Advisory provides examples of cost-saving measures and a 10-step retrenchment checklist, offering important guidance to employers wishing to implement cost-saving measures or conduct a retrenchment exercise.
 Recognising the importance of employees' mental well-being, TAFEP also released a Tripartite Advisory on Mental Well-being at Workplaces in 2020, encouraging employers to support their employees' mental health and providing resources that employers, employees and self-employed persons can tap into.